-Jan, we’ve noticed that you have finished Politics and Social studies department at Masaryk University and now you are working as a recruiter.
+Jan, we’ve noticed that you have graduated from the Politics and Social studies department at Masaryk University and now you are working as a recruiter.
 Speaking about career aspirations, as a kid, what did you want to be?

 Like almost every kid, I hoped I would become an astronaut and explore space.
 But life is full of interesting and unexpected opportunities and one of them got me into recruitment, but I still hope that my dream will become reality one day.